UoB-COMSM0166/2025-group-28/README.md

 A class diagram provided us a way to formally apply the ideas listed above in an object-oriented manner, plan our development work and build a high-level blueprint of how we wanted the system to behave and be structured.

-The initial design revolved around the following key classes (See Fig A):
+The initial design revolved around the following key classes (See Fig. A):

-- `Game`: this would be composed of the player(s), current room and score
+- `Game`: This would be composed of the player(s), current room and score.
-- `Sprite`: this is our abstract game character class
+- `Sprite`: This is our abstract game character class.
-- `Room`: this represented instances of an arena or level
+- `Room`: This represented instances of an arena or level.
-- `Player`: the playable character, AstroCat, extending Sprite
+- `Player`: The playable character, AstroCat, extending Sprite.
-- `Mob`: enemy characters, extending Sprite
+- `Mob`: Enemy characters, extending Sprite.

 In the following development sprints, this base design was extended to accommodate additional requirements identified in sprint reviews and continuous user testing.
-Notable additions were (See Fig B):
+Notable additions were (See Fig. B):

-- `GameObject`: our core abstract class that represents any “thing” in the game – supplying them with a hitbox and position
+- `GameObject`: Our core abstract class that represents any “thing” in the game – supplying them with a hitbox and position.
-- `Tile`: represented each square block in the room, this facilitated our random generation of walls and traps
+- `Tile`: Represented each square block in the room, this facilitated our random generation of walls and traps.
-- `Handler`/`Generator` classes: this delegated responsibility from the Room class to facilitate more flexible behaviour across rooms.
+- `Handler`/`Generator` classes: This delegated responsibility from the Room class to facilitate more flexible behaviour across rooms.
-- `Utility`/`Static` classes: allowed us to split UI and non-game elements such as the menu/settings/transitions away from the gameplay logic code.
+- `Utility`/`Static` classes: Allowed us to split UI and non-game elements such as the menu/settings/transitions away from the gameplay logic code.
 These included:
-  - `GameOver`: creates the game over screen
+  - `GameOver`: Creates the game over screen.
-  - `Menu`: game menu screen and logic
+  - `Menu`: Game menu screen and logic.
-  - `Settings`: settings and how to play pages
+  - `Settings`: Settings and 'How to Play' pages.
-  - `GameUI`: drew enemy health bars and scores
+  - `GameUI`: Draws enemy health bars and score.

 <div align="center">